 - Bellossom, the conspicuously pure Grass-type offshoot of the otherwise Grass/Poison Oddish line, still has access to five Poison-type moves: it can remember PoisonPowder and Acid from its past as an Oddish and Gloom, and it can be taught Toxic, Sludge Bomb, and Venoshock from TMs.

-- Shroomish is a pure Grass-type Pokémon, despite being presented as a poisonous mushroom with multiple PokéDex entries describing how toxic it is (making it another candidate for one of these articles, but let's hold off on that for now).
+- Shroomish is a pure Grass-type Pokémon, despite being presented as a poisonous mushroom with multiple PokéDex entries describing how toxic it is (making it another candidate for one of these articles).
 In any case, as a pure Grass-type, Shroomish still has access to four Poison-type moves: it naturally learns both PoisonPowder and Toxic, with Sludge Bomb and Venoshock available as TMs.

 - Cacnea, yet another pure Grass-type Pokémon, has access to six potential Poison-type moves: it naturally learns Poison Sting, with Toxic, Venoshock, and Poison Jab available from TMs, plus Acid and Belch possibly obtained through breeding.